-Local Heroes is part of Virginia’s strategy to save lives.
+Local Heroes is part of Virginia’s strategy to save lives and increase seat belt use.

 Seat Belts Save Lives